 If the cause is gustatory:

 If you suspect you have gustatory rhinitis, avoiding or limiting spicy foods may help.
 You can also try incorporating dairy or another fat-containing food which can help dissolve the spice and lessen its impact.

-If you think it could be related to environmental triggers, treat the environment.
+If you think your runny nose could be related to environmental triggers, treat them accordingly.
 For dry air, you can try running a humidifier.
 Reduce the scented products you use in the home, and turn on the ventilation hood while cooking.

 Keep in mind that treating the symptoms may make it harder to nail down the cause.
 It may be worth suffering through the symptoms for a bit while you figure out your triggers.

-Having a runny nose after eating sucks, but there are many things you can do to identify the source of the problem by eliminating foods from your diet, ruling out likely environmental situations and identifying co-occurring symptoms.
+Having a runny nose after eating is unpleasant, but there are many things you can do to identify the source of the problem by eliminating foods from your diet, ruling out likely environmental situations and identifying co-occurring symptoms.

 Once you’re aware of your trigger foods, you can try to avoid them while also treating any symptoms as they arise.
-If you find you can’t get a handle on your runny nose after eating, speak to a healthcare provider, who may refer you to an ear, nose, and throat specialist or an allergist.
+If you find you can’t get a handle on your runny nose after eating, test your allergies with an allergen-specific IgE test such as imaware’s home allergy test.
+This test is designed to provide detailed results enabling you to engage a healthcare professional sooner.
+Armed with the data, a physician may then be able to refer you to an ear, nose, and throat specialist or an allergist for further help.